The Smith Manoeuvre is a Canadian strategy that is designed to structure your mortgage so that it is tax deductible.

 First things first, the Smith Manoeuvre includes leverage.
 This means borrowing money to invest.
 This is not for everyone (more on that later), please do your due diligence and make sure you have the right risk profile before using leverage.

 All right, now that we have the disclaimer out of the way, here’s some background information from yours truly.
 In 2003, I completed my bachelor’s degree with a double major (finance & marketing).
 I started a job at National bank in the credit department for partnerships with Power Corporation.
 My goal was to help financial advisors build credit applications for their clients who wished to use leverage to provide capital for investments.
-In other words, I was the architecture behind millions of dollars of investment loans.
+In other words, I was the architect behind millions of dollars of investment loans.

 I also used the Smith Manoeuvre for several years back then with great success.
 I saw the best and the worst of this strategy throughout those five years.
 I’ve seen investors build enormous wealth and others have burned down tens of thousands of dollars on a margin call.
 I can’t stress this enough; leverage can bring the best out of the stock market and can also destroy your wealth.
 Please use this strategy with caution.